treehouses/treehouses.github.io/pages/vi/nextcloud-tor.md

 Download the latest treehouses image from http://download.treehouses.io, then use [balenaEtcher](https://etcher.io) to flash the image onto your SD card.

 In your file explorer, navigate to the `boot` drive, and open the `autorunonce` file in a text editor of your choice.
-Delete everthing, and paste this in:
+Delete eveything, and paste this in:

 ```bash
 #!/bin/bash